GoogleCloudPlatform/anthos-config-management-samples/multi-cluster-acm-setup/README.md

 **Deploy Cloud NAT to allow egress from private GKE nodes:**

-Because this tutorial provisions clusters with private nodes in multiple regions, the subnets the nodes use need Cloud NAT configured to allow egress to the internet.
+Because this tutorial provisions clusters with private nodes, those nodes need Cloud NAT configured to allow egress to the internet.
+To route egress from two subnets in different regions, you need to configure a router for each region.

 ```
 # Create a us-west1 Cloud Router